smatter52/pirase/README.md

 # pirase
 Port of RASE library to Rasberry Pi

-This libray contains functions used to create real-time systems on DOS and WIN32.
+This library contains functions used to create real-time systems on DOS and WIN32.

 Currently for the RPI these are: